openjs-foundation/cross-project-council/proposals/stage-2/CPC_CHARTER/CPC-CHARTER.md

 The Board sets the overall CPC policy through [Foundation mission and vision statements][] as well as within the [Foundation bylaws][].
-The policy describes the overarching scope of the _$FOUNDATION_ initiatives , technical vision, and direction.
+The policy describes the overarching scope of the OpenJS Foundation initiatives , technical vision, and direction.
 The Board uses the CPC as a delegate body for governing high-level technical policy and procedures while remaining within the scope and direction of the policies set by the Board.